Image: Lady Justice, blindfolded with scales and sword by California Criminal Defense Lawyer Rob Miller.

 You need to make sure that you draft the trust document very precisely.
 In particular, you need to show the three certainties:

-- Certainty of the subject-matter of the trust, i.e. the property.
+- The certainty of the subject-matter of the trust, i.e. the property.
 Is it just the domain?
 Hosting too?
 The backend? vBulletin licenses?
 Take an inventory of everything and specify it in the trust instrument (and in the contract specifying that you’re to have this trust created).
 Then make a clause that if you forgot anything, your intent was to include all things reasonably required for the site’s operation in the subject matter.

-- Certainty of objects, i.e. the beneficiaries.
+- The certainty of objects, i.e. the beneficiaries.
 Who exactly is getting the property?
 You?
 Your business partner?
 Your company?
 Note: If it’s your company, it had better be incorporated or else you get into really grey areas of the law.
 Good for your lawyer’s billings, not so good for you.